RLOpenCatalyst/catdocs/Catalyst/source/workzone.rst

 ^^^^^^^^^^^^^^^^^^^^
   Any extra action on the running instance can be performed via the Chef client Run icon, which is displayed at the bottom left corner.
 Installing new software, upgrading a software etc can be performed using this icon.

+A **Cookbook** is the fundamental unit of configuration and policy details that Chef uses to bring a node into a specific state.
+This just means that Chef uses cookbooks to perform work and make sure things are as they should be on the node.

+A **Role** is a way to define certain patterns and processes that exist across nodes in an organization as belonging to a single job function.
+Each role consists of zero (or more) attributes and a run-list.
+Each node can have zero (or more) roles assigned to it.

+A **Run-list** defines all of the information necessary for Chef to configure a node into the desired state.

+A **Template** is user defined skeleton structure which helps the user to add Cookbooks,Roles that can be runned on the Instance, which you created in Settings.

 Follow below steps to run chef client run:

  * Click on Chef client run icon